Daboss7173/Daboss7173.github.io/README.md

 I am not associated with Prodigy Education or any associates/subsidiaries.

-IF there is a bug in this repository, be sure to make a well-formatted issue about it.
-I'll try to fix it as soon as I can.

 There are also various forks of this repository, you can check them out if you get the chance.
 I can not guarentee the quality of play as much as I can here, but I can say they have some cool stuff you might like.

 https://github.com/Daboss7173/Daboss7173.github.io/network/members

+If there is a bug in this repository, be sure to make a well-formatted issue about it.
+I'll try to fix it as soon as I can.

+Also, if there's a bug with a fork of this repository, make an issue on the fork.
+Please don't report other repositories on this repository.
+Save us both the headache.

+Oh, and if it's XPMUser's fork (which it probably is) you can report it on his [Discord Server](https://discord.gg/9HMtcgFQRc).

 ## How to play